 - Heat veggie oil over high heat in a medium-sized pan.
 Make sure there's enough oil in the pan for the chicken to submerge.

-- In a wide-mouthed bowl, combine the spices, whey protein isolate, xanthan gum, and baking powder.
+- In a wide-mouthed bowl, combine the spices, whey protein isolate (1/2 cup), xanthan gum (1 teaspoon), and baking powder (2 teaspoons).

-- Stir in the soda water, the combination will be wet!
+- Stir in soda water (6 tablespoons), the combination will be wet!
 Add chicken to the bowl, and toss to coat.

 - Place the chicken to the side of your pan.
 Grab a paper towel-lined plate and place it on the other side of your pan.